ibm-cloud-docs/EventStreams/enabling_mirroring.md

 ```
 {: codeblock}

-If the cluster is provisioned with or scaled up to a throughput higher than the default value of 150, the **service-instance-update** command must also include "thoughput":"_current throughput value_" in the update parameter body.
+If the cluster is provisioned with or scaled up to a throughput higher than the default value of 150, the **service-instance-update** command must also include "throughput":"_current throughput value_" in the update parameter body.
 {: note}

 ## Step 4: Validation